 This is my reliable, “boring”, proven recipe for a basic white bread.
-All you do is spend 5 minutes to add ingredients to the bread pan and the bread machine does all the work, on an automatic cycle that is already programmed.
-That’s the whole purpose of the bread machine, right?
+And, I also provide tips on how to make a homemade white bread less dense in a bread maker.
+In this recipe, all you do is spend 5 minutes to add ingredients to the bread pan and the bread machine does all the work, on an automatic cycle that is already programmed.
+That’s the whole purpose of the bread maker, right?
 The end result is a tasty loaf of white bread just of the right density.

 I do believe that the day will come when I will use a bread machine for something more sophisticated, but for once this week I am sharing the recipe that doesn’t require too much thinking or meddling.
 Sometimes it’s just nice to make certain foods almost on auto-pilot, especially for basic stuff, like white bread.

-In the last 3 months I hardly bought any store-made bread, baking about a loaf every week at home, in a bread machine.
+In the last 3 months I hardly bought any store-made bread, baking about a loaf every week at home, using bread machine recipes.
 And, I’ve noticed a couple of trends/issues when making bread: sometimes the bread comes out way too dense, or the loaf does not rise enough and, as a result, comes out even denser.
-So, here I will describe the recipe that works for me to produce a less dense bread in a bread machine, using a basic cycle.
+So, here I will describe the homemade bread recipe that works for me to produce a less dense bread in a bread maker, using a basic cycle.

 While making bread in a bread machine, make sure to consider these points: